KevinYuCode/KevinYuCode/README.md

-# Who is Kevin Yu
+# A little bit about Kevin Yu.
 ### Howdy 👋!

 My name is Kevin Yu, I'm a 4th year Computer Engineering :computer: Student at Queens University.
 Besides being a programmer, I'm an active long-distance runner :runner:, I enjoy reading non-fiction books :books: about psychology and self improvement, and I dabble here and there into UI/UX design :art:.